RamaSai2519/conneco_back/supabase/functions/server/API_DOCUMENTATION.md

 #### 4. Create Post
 **POST** `/server/posts/create`

-Create a new post with text and/or image.
-At least one of `text` or `image_url` is required.
+Create a new post with content and/or image.
+At least one of `content` or `image_url` is required.

 **Headers:**
 ```